Successful Customers = Shopify Success

 Now, let’s look more closely at all of the elements of great customer service that show up in this scenario:

-You provided great customer service by collaborating with Chaser and fixing all the issues that he experienced.
+You provided great customer service by collaborating with Chase and fixing all the issues that he experienced.
 (I.e. issuing a refund.)

 You made sure Chase was satisfied by paying attention to what he needed.
 He didn’t just want a refund, he also needed his concern to be addressed, which was that your company didn’t accurately describe your products.
 So, you collaborated with him by inviting him to approve the new product description.